RiccardoIzzo/ROS-robotics-project/first_project/README.md

 ## Additional info
 * Robot parameters calibration
 We first implemented a function to change the robot parameters at runtime, this allowed us to calibrate them without restarting the nodes and without recompiling the code.
 After we managed to adjust the linear movements in the first bag by simply changing the radius of the wheel.
 Found a reasonable value we moved to the second and third bag to adjust the rotations by changing l and w parameters.
-Finally we verified the final values on all the bags.
+Finally we verified the results obtained with plotjuggler and rviz.
 * Assumptions
   * initial pose is x = 0, y = 0, ϑ = 0
-  * the average height in the bags is 0.25, we used this value as z
+  * the average height in the bags is 0.25 m, we used this value as z (Z macro in Odometry.cpp)
 * The deltaT considered in the formulas is computed between two sequential messages